ruffknight/Solitaire-AI-Agent/README.md

 ## Solitaire Game Variant

 This is a single-player game that dates back to the 17th century French court of Louis XIV.
 The game involves moving marbles on a board with small holes.
-The goal is to strategically eliminate marbles from the board, leaving only one marble in a specified position.
+The goal is to strategically eliminate marbles from the board, leaving only one marble in the center position.

 The game's rules include: